glencoesoftware/NGFF-Converter/README.md

 If you need further help, please feel free to [raise an issue](https://github.com/glencoesoftware/NGFF-Converter/issues).

 ## License
 NGFF-converter is distributed under the terms of the GPL license.
 Please see LICENSE.txt for further details.

-## License
-NGFF-converter is distributed under the terms of the GPL license.
-Please see LICENSE.txt for further details.